wheelcomplex/quicktemplate/README.md

     for details.
   * Powerful.
 Arbitrary Go code may be embedded into and mixed with templates.
-    Be careful with this power - do not query db and/or external resources from templates unless you miss php way in Go :)
+    Be careful with this power - do not query db and/or external resources from templates unless you miss php way in Go :) This power is mostly for arbitrary data transformations.
   * Easy to understand template inheritance powered by [Go interfaces](https://golang.org/doc/effective_go.html#interfaces).
     See [this example](https://github.com/valyala/quicktemplate/tree/master/examples/basicserver) for details.
   * Templates are compiled into a single binary, so there is no need in copying